SzymonSauer/search-engine-js/README.md

 # Search Engine
-This is simple apllication that allows to search the list of drinks
+This is simple apllication that allows to search the list of drinks.

 * [General info](#general-info)
 * [Technologies](#technologies)